yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 ### Task 1: Create a Virtual Network

+This virtual network will have a gateway subnet named `GatewaySubnet` provisioned with [the guidance from the Cloud Adoption Framework](https://learn.microsoft.com/azure/cloud-adoption-framework/migrate/azure-best-practices/migrate-best-practices-networking) of using the last part of the virtual network address space.

 1. Navigate to the Azure portal.
 Expand the navigation on the left, then select **+ Create a resource**.
 In the **Search the Marketplace** box, search for **Virtual network**.
 Select **Virtual network**, then select **Create**.

 2. On the **Create virtual network** blade, on the **Basic** tab, enter the following information: